pankajminda/FacturaWiki/FacturaReleaseNotes.md

 ### 22-04-2018
 * Added : New Multi-Address editing screen in Masters Gallery
+* Added : In Multi-Edit mode added option to Export data and Group by columns
 * Fixed : In Purchase preview the VAT no. was shown wrong in the footer

 ### 07-04-2018